core-wg/senml-spec/draft-ietf-core-senml.md

 The measurements support sending both the current value of a sensor as well as the an integrated sum.
 For many types of measurements, the sum is more useful than the current value.
-For historical reasons, the sum field is called a sum instead of integral which more accurately describes its function.
+For historical reasons, this field is called "sum" instead of "integral" which would more accurately describe its function.
 For example, an electrical
 meter that measures the energy a given computer uses will typically want to measure the cumulative amount of energy used.
 This is less